CanDIG/federated-learning/README.md

 ## Dependencies
 1. **Clone CanDIG/Katsu** The current release of CanDIG/Katsu does not support MCODE data, so you will have to build a Docker image of CanDIG/Katsu locally by first cloning the [Katsu repository](https://github.com/CanDIG/katsu).
 Configure `KATSU_DIR` in your .env fiel to point to the `katsu` repo on your machine.
 2. **Pull submodule updates.** The `federated-learning` repository relies on the `mohccn-data` submodule to provide adequate synthetic data for training purposes.
-Pull its most recent updates with the following two commands:
+Pull its most recent updates with the following command:
-- Navigate to the `katsu` repo and run `git submodule update --init`
+- Navigate to the `katsu` repo and run `git submodule update --init --recursive`
-- Navigate to the `federated-learning` repo and run `git submodule update --init`

 ## Quick Start